-- Complete the current academic year Free Application for Federal Student Aid (FAFSA) no later than July 10, if you have not yet completed a FAFSA. - Complete the Summer Supplemental Financial Aid Application available by request from the Consortial Financial Aid Office.
-Write to finaid@gtu.edu with the subject line "Summer Aid Application." - Your financial aid file must be complete (no missing documents) before an award can be made.
+- Complete the current academic year Free Application for Federal Student Aid (FAFSA) no later than July 10, if you have not yet completed a FAFSA. - Your financial aid file must be complete (no missing documents) before an award can be made.

-ABSW Scholarship Aid:
+BST Scholarship Aid: